arriaoedu123/website-projects/README.md

 # About

-This repository is a some of the websites I made based on templates I find on the internet.
+This repository have some of the websites I made based on templates I find on the internet.
 Feel free to use them.

 <br>